mchba/actuatorDiskFoam/README.md

 These are typical assumptions for wind farm flows.
 The AD model can in theory be used for both RANS and LES, but has only been tested for RANS.

-## Motivation

-In the default AD model of OpenFOAM [actuationDisk](https://doc.openfoam.com/2312/tools/processing/numerics/fvoptions/sources/rtm/actuationDisk/):
-- A "monitor" point is used to probe the freestream velocity in the "Froude's method" variant.
-This makes sense for a single turbine, but not for turbines in a wind farm.
-- Since the "Froude's method" variant essentially just is a fixed force AD, it is unnessarcy to use 1D momentum theory for this.
-- The variableScaling implementation is misunderstood in two ways: (i) "variable scaling" in the original paper by [van der Laan et al. (2015)](https://doi.org/10.1002/we.1816)  refers to scaling the force distribution on the AD, which is not done in the implementation, and (ii) the monitor point is still used, while van der Laan et al. used a calibration procedure to exactly avoid this.
-- The implementation also accomodates compressible and multi-phase flow, which naturally makes the code longer and more complicated.

 ## AD variants in actuatorDiskFoam